digital-asset/ex-bond-issuance/README.md

 ```

 6. Run `make packui`.
 Upload `ui/bondui.zip` to DAML Hub to deploy the UI.
+Upload `parties.json` to the UI using the button on the login screen (Upload parties.json (tokens)).

+Note: parties.json needs to be re-uploaded to the UI every time the tokens change.

 ## User Guide